Need a breath?

 The first most notable thing anyone will encounter when coming to an area like central Colorado is the lighter air.
 Because there is less oxygen in the air it means you are going to be working harder just by default to breath and maintain a normal resting state in your body.
 After a few months I adjusted but even simple things like going up the stairs proved to be a challenge.
 There was no way I was going to start up my intense workout routine in Colorado Springs until I first adjusted to the air.
 Once my lungs and body adjusted I began to take it slow and work myself into the routine I had previously been doing on the East Coast.
 It wasn't easy though, as I soon found out when I got my gym membership up and running.

 The first thought I had after doing one workout at the gym was "Have I gotten weaker since I moved?"
 This thought raced through my head as I was struggling to run even 1/3 of the time and distance I previously did on the coast without feeling like dying and gasping for air.
 Even though we can adjust to the air and our bodies get used to it, the fact still remains that less oxygen is less oxygen no matter how you slice it.
 I had to cut back on my routine and take more frequent breaks in between runs and weight training sessions.
-It wasn't
+It wasn't that I had gotten weaker; it's just the fact that training at higher elevations is always going to be more intense.
+I noticed that many Olympians come here to Colorado Springs to train because training at 6000 feet whips you into shape and gives you an increased lung capacity and increased blood count.
+My friend who has lived here for a while told me that people who live in higher elevations have in general about a pint more of blood than someone living at sea level.
+That much more blood filled with oxygen when heading back to normal sea level means increased performance and an edge, which is why I see Olympians here training hard during the off season in between those special events every 4 years.

 As I have adjusted to the air and my workout I've noticed that I'm starting to get back to where I was at before I moved which is a great sign and very encouraging.
 I have also taken up hiking as a new hobby since prior to coming here there were no real mountains.
 Now I have 14,000 foot mountains in my backyard just waiting for me to conquer them.
 Hiking has proven to really smack me upside the head and forced my body to adjust and adapt quickly or else I would have failed many times.
 Because my workouts have been growing in intensity over the months I have no doubt that if I were to go back and visit the coast I'd literally be a machine and blow others away because of my increased lung capacity and increased oxygen levels in the blood.
 The weights have grown and the running sessions have gotten longer, so as I continue to work out and get in better shape the air is only proving to be a slight challenge now when before it was almost crippling my ability to do anything at all.